firte14/FAC14/README.md

 - No considerations for mobile responsiveness
 - Performance issues with image optimization
 - Inconsistent typography and spacing

 ### 2.5 Review of Final Product
+The Hot Beans Web's new website successfully meets most of the vocational scenario requirements, creating a professional, functional and user-friendly section to attract prospective web developers.
+Here's a brief review:
+The comprehensive job specifications(in the careers.html) and course links(courses.html) focus on directly addressing the target audience's needs.
+The online application form(form.html) is intuitive, as it also contains clear validations, with a success message, enhancing the user's confidence.
+The consistent design and responsive layout used ensure the accessibility of the site across various devices.
+It also contains robust JavaScript functionality(filtering, modals and form handling) which showcase the technical competence of the code.
+However, even with all these strengths, the website still falls short in some aspects which include: its lack of imagery and about page, which could be more engaging with some specific achievements or visuals.

 ## 3. Testing Documentation
 ### 3.1 Test Plans
 The test plan will include the strategy that'll be used for testing the Hot Beans careers website to ensure that it meets the functional, performance and usability requirements.
-The website is built with the use of HTML, CSS, and Bootstrap for the styling and structure with JavaScript.
+The website is built with the use of HTML, CSS, and Bootstrap for the styling and structure, with JavaScript.
 Various testing methods will be implemented to thoroughly test the website, these will include User Acceptance Testing(UAT), Manual testing and Automated testing procedures.

 #### The Testing Approach
 The testing will be conducted in different stages<br/>